International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_1_Business_Layer/3_1_3_Digital_Identities.md

 request evaluation of a component.
 In this process, the Certification Body is responsible for supervision of the Evaluation Facility involved.

-#### Certification Authority
+#### Certificate Authority

-The Certification Authority is responsible for issuing, validating and revoking [digital certificates](#).
+The Certificate Authority is responsible for issuing, validating and revoking [digital certificates](#).
 A digital certificate is provided for a participant if both a valid certification for the operational environment and a valid certification for the core component is